What to Do When Your Dog Swallows a Toy | Pet Boarding Resort | Pet Palace

 The best way you can keep your dog from swallowing things is by dog-proofing your house.
 Just like you’d keep babies from accessing areas they shouldn’t, try doing the same for your dog by using dog gates, installing locks on low cupboards, and storing foreign objects in high places.

 Also, be very careful about what foods you serve to your dog.
-For instance, if you were to offer your dog corn or fruit, make sure it’s been removed from the pit or cob.
+For instance, if you were to offer your dog corn or fruit, make sure the cob or any pits have been removed in advance.

 Lastly, while you should always buy dog toys that are the right size and comprised of the right materials, you should still keep a close eye on your dog when they play with toys.